dustinhartje/dhtrader/Apex_Live_Trade_Observations.md

 G/L of: 34.40
 Drawdown change: 0

-DONE trade starting at max drawdown and ending in profit, should result in 0 drawdown distance change but a positive gain/loss
+trade starting at max drawdown and ending in profit, should result in 0 drawdown distance change but a positive gain/loss
 --------------------------------------------------------------------
 Account #84